authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   that the BIMI record points to, and attempts to verify the BIMI cert with each public key it has from the MVAs that it works with.

-* Upon successful verification of the cert, the receiver checks to see if the signed image hash in the BIMI cert matches any of the hashes of the images that the BIMI record points to (the receiver, in this instance, is not storing any of the images locally, but instead is downloading them on-the-fly).
-If a hash of a downloaded image from the BIMI record matches the hash in the BIMI cert, this is a successful BIMI verification.
+* Upon successful verification of the cert, the receiver extracts the verified image file from the VMC.
+If the SVG also passes the SVG validation steps then this is a successful BIMI verification.

-* If the BIMI verification does not verify, then the MTA must not indicate to the MUA to show a BIMI image.
+* If the BIMI verification does not pass then the MTA must not indicate to the MUA to show a BIMI image.
 The MUA MAY show a default image such as a set of initials, or unidentified sender.

 * The email receiver then does the rest of its anti-spam, anti-malware, and anti-phishing checks